pydicom/pydicom/1.0/_sources/transition_to_pydicom1.rst.txt

 Why was the package name changed?
 There are several reasons for this change:

-  * it is standard python practice for the package and the installed library to have the same name
+  * it is standard Python practice for the package and the installed library to have the same name
   * first-time users expect to be able to type ``import pydicom`` rather than ``import dicom``, which has caused confusion